in-the-keyhole/awg-appdev-modules/terraform/stepca/README.md

-# AWG dns-resolver Terraform Module
+# AWG Step CA Registration Authority

-This module generates a set of Minimal Ubuntu Virtual machines that implement CoreDNS.
-The CoreDNS file is configured from the input variables to forward certain domain names to certain remote DNS servers.
+This module connects to the Smallstep CA and allocates a JWK provisioner for each replica.
+It then creates a Linux Virtual Machine installed as a replica and initializes it.